AnonymousGhost946/Rust-snippets-extension/README.md

 ## 🧠 Who This Is For

-- Rust beginners
+- For Rust User
-- Programmers switching from Python, C, or JS
-- Learners who want fast templates while learning syntax

 ## 🛤️ Future Plans

-- INSHALLAH in future i made this more good and functional.
+- INSHALLAH in future I made this more good and functional.

 ## 📢 Feedback